 PLEASE READ THE ENTIRE MANUAL PRIOR TO INSTALLING OR USING THIS PRODUCT.
-This manual includes information on three different models of Isolation Remote Relay Controllers from FLOWLINE: LC90-1001, LC91-1001 and LC92-1001.
+This manual includes information on three different models of Remote Relay Controllers from FLOWLINE: LC40-1001, LC41-1001 and LC42-1001.
 Many aspects of installation and use are similar between the three models.
 Where they differ, the manual will note it.
-Please refer to the part number on the controller you have purchased as you read.
+Please refer to the part number on the controller you have purchased as

-A User's Responsibility for Safety:
+🗥 User's Responsibility for Safety: